 This number one hit by the Jackson 5 is about a young kid trying to get his girl back.
 An 11-year-old Michael Jackson sang lead, breaking history in the process (he was the youngest person ever to feature on a #1 hit single).

-It’s often been heralded as the best pop song ever.
-It’s definitely up there.
+It’s often considered the best pop song ever.
+It’s certainly up there.

 ‘I Can’t Help Myself’ – Four Tops

-This sickly sweet Motown hit is another case of a guy who’s crazy about a girl but the feeling ain’t mutual.
+This sickly sweet Motown hit is another case of a guy who’s crazy about a girl, but the feeling isn’t mutual.
 But, like a man possessed, he can’t hide his love for her, despite her fooling him around.

 ‘Stuck on You’ – Lionel Richie